 - Read the syllabus! - You are assumed to be on notice for everything in it. - It is long, but reading it is worth it. - It is your guide to how to do well in class. - It is my guide to what I've committed to, how I grade, and how I handle any problems. - It is posted on the class website.

-Some key classroom rules
+Some key in-class rules

-- No eating.
+- Keep your video on.

 - No audio or video recording.

-- No electronic communications with others in class.
+- No electronic communications with others in class (except through Zoom).

-- No distracting content on screens (incl. video and animated gifs).

-- Read the syllabus for all classroom rules.
+- Read the syllabus for more in-class rules.

 Grading